labd/react-loqate/README.md

 # React-Locate

 This is a React implementation of the loqate APIs.
 It features an input, typing in which will result in a list of address options.
-Clicking an option will trigger your callback with that option
+Clicking an option will trigger your callback with that option.

 ## Usage